Moms of boys: whether you have one boy or more, keep these tips in mind as you raise kind, curious, and confident kids

 3. Explore their interests (whatever they may be)

 What’s your typical boy?
-You might imagine lots of cars, trains, trucks, and airplanes.
+You might imagine a childhood with lots of trains, trucks, and airplanes.
 Maybe a boy tinkering with a science kit or finding dead bugs and playing with dirt and mud in the back yard.
-And of course, sports like soccer, baseball, hockey.
+And of course, sports like soccer, baseball, and hockey.

-Or what if his interests seem strange to you, regardless of gender?
+Or what if his favorite thing seems strange to you, regardless of gender?
 He’s fascinated with vacuum cleaners or waterfalls or collecting rocks—things you never knew would even interest kids.

-Just because you’re a mom of boys, that doesn’t mean you’ll be a soccer mom or do typical boy things.
-Our kids should explore any interest, regardless of what they may be.
+Just because you’re a boy mama, that doesn’t mean you have to be a soccer mom or do things boys typically like.
+Our kids should explore any interest with the full support of their mother’s love.
 Whether they fit into our expectations or hopes for them.

 Allow your boys to be who they are and be curious about their world, even if it doesn’t always fit into typical boy things.